MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide-customizations.md

 ```

 > [!NOTE]
-> Although the settings aren't functionally related, to define the **PowerPointRemoveAllShapesByShapeName** setting, you must curenntly also define the [ExternalContentMarkingToRemove](#how-to-configure-externalcontentmarkingtoremove) setting.
+> To define the **PowerPointRemoveAllShapesByShapeName** setting, you must currently also define the [ExternalContentMarkingToRemove](#how-to-configure-externalcontentmarkingtoremove) setting, even if you do not need the functionality provided by **ExternalContentMarkingToRemove**.
 >
-> We recommend that if you want to define **PowerPointRemoveAllShapesByShapeName**, define both [ExternalContentMarkingToRemove](#how-to-configure-externalcontentmarkingtoremove) and [PowerPointShapeNameToRemove](#avoid-removing-shapes-from-powerpoint-that-contain-specified-text-and-are-not-headers--footers).
+> We recommend that if you want to define **PowerPointRemoveAllShapesByShapeName**, define both [ExternalContentMarkingToRemove](#how-to-configure-externalcontentmarkingtoremove) and [PowerPointShapeNameToRemove](#avoid-removing-shapes-from-powerpoint-that-contain-specified-text-and-are-not-headers--footers) to avoid removing more shapes than you intend.
 >